JamesMcGahn/CSFE/README.md

 > Note: Tiers represent conceptual progression, not strict sequencing.
 > Some tiers intentionally overlap in practice.

+>The tiers represent conceptual layers.
+They are not strict gates.
+>Many topics are studied in parallel and revisited at increasing depth.

 - [Mathematics for Computer Science & Engineering](#mathematics-for-computer-science--engineering)
 - [Tier 0 — Prerequisites](#tier-0--prerequisites)